Agger (ancient Rome)

 An agger (Latin) is an ancient Roman linear mound or embankment.
 The word is sometimes applied to fortifications, such as the Agger Servianus, a part of the Servian Wall of Rome, which protected the city on its most vulnerable side, the Campus Esquilinus.
 It consisted of a double rampart bearing formidable fortifications.
 In modern usage however, particularly in British archaeology, it is most commonly used to describe the ridge or embankment on which Roman roads were built.
-The course of a Roman road can often be traced today by the distinctive line of the agger across the landscapeand even when destroyed by agriculture, the vestigial mound that can persist has allowed archaeologists in recent years to trace the course of many Roman roads using lidar.
+The course of a Roman road can often be traced today by the distinctive line of the agger across the landscape and even when destroyed by agriculture, the vestigial mound that can persist has allowed archaeologists in recent years to trace the course of many Roman roads using lidar.

+Fortification

+The agger, as a defensive earthwork, emerged in Latium by the 8th-century BCE, typically around the least naturally defensible areas of a settlement.
+Such a defensive strategy was likely spurred by the local geology of Central Italy, which consists primarily of hilly terrain, allowing for settlements to rely largely on natural protection and only supplement their surroundings with limited humand-made fortifications.
+Various Latial sites contain evidence of other categories of defensive structure.
+For instance, In Rome, there is evidence of a wooden palisade—dated to period III—that was built atop a trench filled with tufa bound by clay.